arnesson/cordova-plugin-firebase/README.md

 ```

 #### unregister
+Unregisters from Firebase by deleting the current device token.
-Unregister from firebase, used to stop receiving push notifications.
+Use this to stop receiving push notifications associated with the current token.
-Call this when you logout user from your app.
+e.g. call this when you logout user from your app.
+By default, a new token will be generated as soon as the old one is removed.
+To prevent a new token being generated, by sure to disable autoinit using [`setAutoInitEnabled()`](#setautoinitenabled) before calling [`unregister()`](#unregister).

 **Parameters**: None